 There are two ways of utilizing the outlier detection system.
 Users can access the online web application or download the source code for an offline use.
 The first does not need any additional effort.
 A tutorial is available to assure an immediate use, conforming to both the online and offline versions.

 The online version can have several drawbacks, being the main ones the availability of the server and the inability of resolving very large/complex datasets.
 To tackle such scenarios, users are encouraged to download and employ the system in their own setups, being thus independent of third parties.
-A step-by-step guide for making use of the developed approach offline for the first time is available next:
+A step-by-step guide for making use of the application developed offline for the first time is available next:

 Install the latest Java JDK (needed for the modeling/scoring phase).